ataraxao/cwa/introduction.md

 ### Scenario D: The Mid-Market Break-Even Failsafe

-- **The Family Court Yield:** Assuming a gross active income of $150,000/year, state-mandated child support for one child *(Partner COO income = $0, 50/50 custody)* yields roughly **$18,000 to $21,000 per year**.
+- **The Family Court Yield:** Assuming a gross active income of $150,000/year, state-mandated child support for one child *(Recipient Party income = $0, 50/50 custody)* yields roughly **$18,000 to $21,000 per year**.
-- **The CWA Yield:** By Year 7, the Partner COO’s equity in the CWA is passively growing by **$19,993 per year**, safely neutralizing the state’s gravitational pull.
-Stated differently, once the Partner COO has reached the 50% cap *(Year 5 in this model)*, a $2,000/month gross CWA contribution functions as roughly a **$1,000/month net “transfer” incentive** (because half of each marginal dollar remains the Funding Partner’s).
+- **The CWA Yield:** By Year 7, the Recipient Party’s equity in the CWA is passively growing by **$19,993 per year**, safely neutralizing the state’s gravitational pull.
+Stated differently, once the Recipient Party has reached the 50% cap *(Year 5 in this model)*, a $2,000/month gross CWA contribution functions as roughly a **$1,000/month net “transfer” incentive** (because half of each marginal dollar remains the Funding Party’s).
 That **~$1,000/month** net contribution neutralizes roughly **$1,500–$1,800/month** in state incentives—meaning the CWA is **capital-efficient** as an incentive counterweight.

 ### Scenario E: Capital Resilience *(The 6-Month Income Interruption)*

 A common anxiety in traditional dual-income households is that a sudden job loss threatens the mortgage and immediate lifestyle, causing panic.
 The CWA inherently absorbs this shock via accumulated mass.

-Assume a Funding Partner in the $5,000/mo scenario experiences an income interruption in Year 4 and must pause contributions for 6 months.
+Assume a Funding Party in the $5,000/mo scenario experiences an income interruption in Year 4 and must pause contributions for 6 months.

 - By the end of Year 3, the LLC holds **$200,132**.
 - During the 6-month pause, even with $0 added, the underlying capital continues to compound, generating roughly **$7,000** in passive growth.
 - Crucially, this temporary cessation of funding does **not** constitute a breach of agreement.
-Because the Partner COO is vested, their equity continues to grow passively even while the Funding Partner’s active income is zero.
+Because the Recipient Party is vested, their equity continues to grow passively even while the Funding Party’s active income is zero.
 The momentum of the accumulated capital sustains the relationship’s orbit until income resumes, effectively eliminating both legal jeopardy and financial panic.

 ### Scenario F: The Opportunity Cost *(CWA vs. The Corporate Path)*

-Critics argue that foregoing a traditional career for the Partner COO role constitutes a “loss of financial independence.”
+Critics argue that foregoing a traditional career for the Recipient Party role constitutes a “loss of financial independence.”
 That objection ignores a core reality: the salary path is an attrition engine once you include taxes and cost-of-living, and even disciplined saving compounds from a relatively small base.

 Let’s stress-test this by giving the corporate path every conceivable advantage.
 We compare a $5,000/month CWA contribution path against a single woman starting at $75,000/year, receiving a guaranteed 5% raise every year for 15 years, saving an unusually aggressive 20% of gross income, and earning 7% annual investment returns.